snarfed/granary/README.md

   * `from_as1`:
     * Convert `article`s to external embeds with no post text.
     * Add new `as_embed` boolean kwarg to do the same thing for any object.
-    * Add new `first_link_embed` boolean kwarg to fetch and generate an external embed for the first link in the HTML `content`, if any.
     * When truncating and adding a link to the original post, use `id` if `url` is not available ([snarfed/bridgy-fed#1155](https://github.com/snarfed/bridgy-fed/issues/1155)).
     * If the input object has `inReplyTo` or `object` or `target` with no recognizable ATProto or Bluesky object, raise `ValueError`.
     * Omit images that aren't in `blobs`.